On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Proofs

 and the correspondence $\Phi\colon S \rightrightarrows X$ of maximisers by

 Then $m$ is measurable, $\Phi$ has non-empty and compact values, and $\Phi$ is measurable and admits a measurable selector. \end{theorem}

+Note that for real-valued functions $\min_{x \in X} f(x) = \max_{x \in X} (-f(x))$ and the Measurable Maximum Theorem can be applied to minimisation problems as well.
 The Measurable Maximum Theorem will be applied in two ways.
 The first can be found in Proposition \ref{prop:C}, which gives sufficient conditions for a map $\phi\colon \Mt^\E \rightrightarrows \X$ to be in the set $\mathcal{C}$ given by \eqref{eq:C_def}.
 The second use of the theorem above is found in the proof of part (ii) and (iii) of Theorem \ref{thm:optimal_bounds}.

 \begin{proposition} If $\phi: \Mt^\E \rightrightarrows \X$ is measurable and has non-empty compact values, then $\phi \in \mathcal{C}.$ \end{proposition} \begin{proof} By definition of $\mathcal{C}$, we need to prove that the function